How to Teach Young Children to Dribble a Basketball

 Next, I do a fun static assessment before getting them mobile managing the basketball.

 I start by going up and down the line moving from child to child.
 When I am in front of a child, I try to get their basketball.
 The idea is to help get young children in proper position and then to think about protecting the ball.
 This usually comes pretty naturally for children.
 There are always a few that need help, spend about 10 seconds in adjustment otherwise ask parents for help.

-It is important that you reinforce using the language I gave and don't vary because young children remember best the references not the concepts.
+It is important that you reinforce using the language I gave and don't vary too much.
+In the end, young children won't remember what you say but they will remember how you made them feel.
+Our terminology has based on building that connection.
 For example saying, "Basketball on your pocket" yields far greater results than "Basketball behind you."
 Of course you can say, "Basketball behind you on your pocket."
 The novelty and contrast in this case being their focus on their pocket and strong arm.

-Again, children usually catch on quickly to the cat and mouse nature of this exercise.
+Again, children usually catch on quickly to the cat and mouse nature of all these exercises.
 Keep the mood light and stop to make quick fixes as necessary.
-Notice NO DRIBBLING has been expected of them yet.
-We are working on the fundamental positions that are behind dribbling and helping kids to get comfortable with them first.

 Step 5 - Walk